krishisharma45/backend-interview/README.md

 This application can be accessed locally.
 To run this app, follow these steps:

 1. clone this repo
-2. change direcotyr into the project folder (todo)
+2. change directory into the project folder (todo)
+3. add your credentials in a .env file (refer to template.env for the format)
-3. run the following commands to get started with NPM and NestJS:
+4. run the following commands to get started with NPM and NestJS:

 ### NestJS Instructions
 The following are instructions on how to use this NestJS application.

 #### Description
 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.